How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 You can’t pretend water damage never happened to your property.
 The seller disclosure form is a confession document where you spill everything you know about your house’s problems.

-Lying on this form will get you dragged into court for legal issues when the new owners discover what you tried to hide.
+Lying on this form could result in legal issues when the new owners discover what you tried to hide.

 Your disclosure should include when the damage happened, what caused it, and what you did to fix it.
 Every receipt, invoice, and photo from repairs needs to go in your documentation pile.
 Buyers want proof that licensed professionals handled the work properly.